jogama/6.111-project/docs/report_jogama.md

 it can react to things directly in front of it

 # development style
-* git
-  - I didn't use git's features until the very end, was at 4fde46c and rolled back to 0f8cb24 to present.
-It gave me peace of mind, for sure, that none of my gains would be lost.
-  - It worked as a log book.
-Decent amount of this report came forom $ git log

 # Score distribution
 * Technical content - overview/motivation